DominikaMazur99/TinderForMovies/README.md

 # Tinder for Movies 🎬

 Tinder for Movies is a fun and interactive app that allows users to accept or reject movie recommendations, similar to the swipe-based interface of Tinder.
-Accepted movies are stored and can be accessed anytime through the library icon.
+Accepted movies are stored and can be accessed through the library icon.

 ## Technologies Used 🛠️